Sell on Taobao: How To Open A Taobao Store?

 The Language Barrier

-Being able to speak the local language is important when it comes to your pricing and localization strategy but also for customers services.
-You’ll definitely need Chinese when your buyers have issues such as a defective product, exchanges, returns, and other item needs.
+Being able to speak the local language is important when it comes to your pricing and localization strategy but also for customer services.
+You’ll definitely need Chinese when your buyers have issues such as defective products, exchanges, returns, and other item needs.

 No Cross-Border on Taobao

-Unfortunately, you can’t open a Taobao store if you’re a non-Chinese company.
-You can, however, open a store in a few product categories provided that you registered a company in China (It is one of the major differences between Taobao and Tmall, check out this post to learn more).
+Unfortunately, you can’t open your own Taobao store if you’re a non-Chinese company.
+You can, however, open an online store in a few product categories provided that you registered a company in China (It is one of the major differences between Taobao and Tmall, check out this post to learn more).

 Taobao commission fees